 Other species produce minature plants on the edges of leaves, flower stems or flower heads, and these can also be removed and potted up.

 Grafting is a method of providing a delicate, cristate or monstrous cultivar with a hardy, vigorous rootstock.
-A variety of brightly coloured, but photosynthetically incompetent cactus cultivars, propagated by grafting, are widely available in the horticultural trade.
-Grafting is the only way of ensuring the survival and propagating these natural sports.
+A variety of brightly coloured, but photosynthetically incompetent cactus cultivars, are commonly propagated by grafting in the horticultural trade.
+Grafting is the only way of ensuring the survival and of propagating these natural sports.
 Several grafting configurations are used, depending on the material to be used.
 Strict attention to hygiene is essential and cutting implements should be sterilised by dipping in methylated spirits.

 Grafting Stock: In all cases the stock must be compatible with the graft to prevent rejection, which usually means the same genus or at least the same family.
 Suitable grafting stock includes: